GitToby/tobydevlin.com-2.0/content/blog/2021-06-06-concurrency-in-python-with-async-await.md

 took 3.0027220999999997 seconds
 ```

 As we can see by running the waits as concurrent events we take the executiuon time + longest wait as opposed to the sum of the waits.
+Justy by leveraging some of the power that `asyncio` provides we can remove the majority of external processing waiting from our syncrounus code.
+There also options to fine tune how these [primative awaitables](https://docs.python.org/3/library/asyncio-task.html#waiting-primitives) are collected and when exection is handed back to the main process.